Learn more about how solar power can benefit you, and how to get started

 Solar panels are installed in a sunny location, usually on the roof of your home.
 When the sun rises, light hits the solar cells and they start producing electric energy.
 This energy is then introduced to your electric service panel where it first goes to power your home.

 As the intensity of sunlight grows stronger, your solar panels will produce more energy.
 By mid-day most solar powered homes are generating more energy than they are consuming.
 When this occurs, excess energy flows out of your electric service panel to the utility grid, and your SDG&E meter will actually credit you for the energy you are exporting.
-This excess energy can now be consumed by your neighbors.

 At times when your solar panels are not producing enough energy to completely power your home, electric energy will come from SDG&E just like it always has.
 Your home will operate as it normally does, whether your electric energy is coming from your solar panels or SDG&E.